Move2Connect was founded in 2017 by Emma Ashfield.

 What makes Move2Connect different?

-The Move2Connect method combines the Safe and Sound Protocol with primitive reflex integration and other neuroplasticity techniques involving rhythm and movement, also working closely with osteopaths and other related therapists.
+The Move2Connect method combines the Safe and Sound Protocol with primitive reflex integration, somatic embodiment and other neuroplasticity techniques involving rhythm, movement and co-regulation, also working closely with osteopaths and other related therapists.

 A client recently said to Emma: